ksu-is/munch-monitor/projectroadmap.md

 - [x] Write initial README with purpose and description

-- [ ] Upload any code
+- [x] Upload any code

-- [ ] Clone files tp Github Desktop and upload them to VSC
+- [x] Clone files tp Github Desktop and upload them to VSC

-- [ ] Run the code & analyze any errors
+- [x] Run the code & analyze errors/make changes to accomodate program goals

 - [ ] Create solution for errors